GrahamWField/Instacart-Analysis/README.md

 # Instacart-Analysis
 Python Student Project

-In this project i used Python to wrangle, analyze and generate visualisations from several datasets from Instacart.
+In this project I used Python to wrangle, analyze and generate visualisations from several datasets from Instacart.

 ## Objective and Key Questions
-Insta cart is an online gorcery retailer, they have strong saels but want to improve thier marketing to further improve this.
+Insta-Cart is an online grocery retailer, they have strong sales but want to improve their marketing to further improve this.

 •	The sales team needs to know what the busiest days of the week and hours of the day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders.